Smithville’s 100-gigabit core network serves up major strategic advantage for Dubois County

 JASPER (Indiana) – Smithville Fiber made a unique decision to design and build a 100-gigabit core network node in Dubois County as part of its $15 million fiber build in Jasper, according to Paul Quick, Smithville president.
 The outcome of that decision to build the high-capacity core node gives Jasper and the county a “major strategic advantage in attracting Big Data-related industry in an economic development outreach,” Quick said.

-Customer access to these core transport nodes usually is found only in larger urban areas such as Louisville and Indianapolis, said Jason Dauby, Smithville Chief Technology Officer (CTO).
+Customer access to these core transport nodes is usually found only in larger urban areas such as Louisville and Indianapolis, said Jason Dauby, Smithville Chief Technology Officer (CTO).
 “Because of the cost, companies don’t typically locate core nodes with port availability in rural areas, but Smithville recognizes the growth potential of Dubois county, and the city of Jasper in particular,” Dauby noted.

 This level of data transport can directly connect current and future large-scale commercial operations in Jasper and Dubois County to various public data centers throughout Indiana, disaster recovery cloud storage facilities, large-scale university data centers and major operations around the world.
 Smithville maintains a similar facility at the WestGate@Crane Technology Park, which gives Dubois County companies “high-capacity connectivity to defense-related contractor facilities, technology companies, and academic partners.” the Smithville CTO said.